 When working on search engine optimization (SEO) for your website, it's important to understand how search engines not only look at the content on your pages, but also consider off-page links and mentions.
 Content and metadata - such as title tags and page descriptions - on your website are what are known as "on-page SEO."
 Links coming to your website from other places, as well as mentions of your website, are part of what is known as "off-page SEO."
 And, in fact, off-page SEO counts for far more towards your search engine ranking than what is actually on your pages.

-There are many examples of sites that don't necessarily have the best optimized content in the world that rank well simply because they have lots of well-optimized back-links on other websites.
+There are many examples of sites that don't necessarily have the best optimized content in the world that rank well in search results simply because they have lots of well-optimized back-links on other websites.
 Many people think that off-page SEO is out of their control and that on-page SEO is all you can really do.
 However, there are cases where you can easily do something about it.
-Off-page optimization is quite a broad topic, so for now, let’s look at some easy ways to optimize both your on-page and off-page SEO.
+Off-page optimization is quite a broad topic.
+So for now, let’s look at some quick and easy ways to optimize both your on-page and off-page SEO.

 First and foremost, your page titles should be concise as possible.
 Keyword stuffing is a big no-no, yet people still do it.
-It's harder today to get away with it and rank well.
-Of course, Google and Bing are constantly working on fighting keyword stuffing.
+It's harder today to get away with it and rank well in search.
+Of course, Google and Bing in particular are constantly working on fighting keyword stuffing.